kumahq/kuma/docs/madr/decisions/008-mesh-logging.md

         kind: MeshService
         name: web-frontend
       default:
+        backends:
-        backend: logstash # Forward the logs into the logging backend named `logstash`.
+          - logstash # Forward the logs into the logging backend named `logstash`.
 ```

 In the future we will introduce `MeshLoggingBackend` policy that would hold that data.